mvitez/thnets/README.md

 Input file can be a .jpg or .png file, or a .t7 file containing a FloatTensor of dimension 3

 A demo model can be downloaded from [teradeep/demo-apps](https://www.dropbox.com/sh/qw2o1nwin5f1r1n/AADYWtqc18G035ZhuOwr4u5Ea)

-## OpenBLAS-stripped

-There is a stripped version of OpenBLAS for ARM.
-Just type "make" in OpenBLAS-stripped, then "(sudo) make install."

 ## High level API description